Understanding Senior Living Levels of Care

 We hope the information above aids you in navigating the complexities of senior living.
 Remember that the level of care required for safety, independence, and overall health will determine which type of senior living community is best for you or an elderly loved one.

-For more information on assisted living and memory care in New Orleans, please contact Peristyle Beau West for more details.
+For more information on assisted living and memory care in New Orleans, please contact Peristyle Beau West for more details or check out our Family Resources page.
 Our team of expert caregivers is background checked, screened, and trained, ensuring the safety and well-being of your elderly loved one.
 We are excited to meet your family!

 At The Peristyle at Beau West, we are passionate about providing seniors with everything they need to maintain a social and active lifestyle, while giving families the peace of mind knowing their loved one is in good hands.
 Check out our services page or contact us today to learn more.
 We look forward to hearing from you!